Stanok3694/electro-calc/README.md

 ***
 03.07.2017 - trying to add keyboard input to app.
 ***
+11.07.2017 - add new unit-test, implement new logic (with TDD) -> SummaryResult function and massive refactoring.
+***
 FUTURE: implement this logic as server-side for web-server or as Xamarin.Android application.